Sheila Simon: Lieutenant Governor of Illinois

 On March 27, 2010, Illinois Democratic leaders, in the form of the 38-member Democratic State Central Committee, selected Simon to be Illinois Governor Pat Quinn's running mate in the November 2010 general election, despite her not appearing as a candidate in the original primary election, as the candidate for Lieutenant Governor of Illinois.
 Simon replaced Scott Lee Cohen on the ballot after Cohen, who won the February 2010 Democratic primary, withdrew amid controversies involving his personal life.
 Among potential candidates, Simon beat out Illinois State Rep. Art Turner, who had come in second in the primary to Cohen.

 According to the Quinn/Simon campaign, the pairing of Gov. Quinn and Sheila Simon was appropriate, as the two worked together successfully in achieving the passage of campaign finance law, and have many shared goals and political viewpoints.
 Simon was sworn in on January 10, 2011.

+State Senate campaign

+On September 7, 2015, Simon announced her candidacy for the Illinois Senate seat being vacated by the retiring David Luechtefeld.
+Simon was defeated by her Republican opponent Paul Schimpf.